Skip Navigation

 The Qur’an literally allows and encourages the killing of apostates from Islam.
 Not every Muslim interprets this passage literally, but this knowledge helps us understand the gravity of any Muslim who is struggling with the cost of following Christ.
 We must show them that Jesus is supremely valuable above all else, and show them the gift of the local church.

-Blog headermuslimcommunity 1 how to love and respect muslims
+blog headermuslimcommunity 1 how to love and respect muslims

 Can you love someone who has nothing in common with you?